crispgithubs/AI-Company-Adoption/README.md

   Product Team
   * Prioritize "Human-Augmentation" features to protect established customer satisfaction Levels: 1] Ensure that high AI Investment Per Employee (Upwards of $400K) directly supports the 5.415 Satisfaction Score: Focus R and D on tools that enhance productivity rather than pure automation that might degrade the user experience
   * Develop "Compliance by Design" modules for localized regulatory environments: Build automated tracking to help organization move their Regulatory Compliance Score toward the 70.23 global benchmark.

+ Loyalty Team
+ * Implement a "Maturity Mentorship" program for long term clients: 1] Leverage the expertise of clients with 4.7+ years Using AI to create "Safety playbooks " for newer adopter.
+2] Provide advanced maturity roadmaps to ensure loyal clients reach the 0.4 maturity frontier.
+ * Use Customer Satisfaction as an "Early Warning" system for churn in low budget sectors: Monitor any deep below the 5.415 satisfaction mark in sector with lower than the 9.376% Avg budget allocation to trigger proactive interventions.